 What Happens Next?

-Applicants meeting the above requirements will automatically be considered for aid through Puget Sound's Tacoma Public School Commitment!
-If you have questions about your eligibility, please contact our Office of Admission at email@example.com or 253.879.3211.
+Admitted students who are eligible for the TPS financial aid commitment will receive detailed information about the application process.
+If you have questions about your eligibility, please contact our Office of Admission at firstname.lastname@example.org or 253.879.3211.